 For more information please contact Jorge Perez, President

-Beta Gamma Sigma is the national scholastic honor society in the field of business administration recognized by AACSB International -– The Association to Advance Collegiate Schools of Business.
+Beta Gamma Sigma is the national scholastic honor society in the field of business recognized by AACSB International - The Association to Advance Collegiate Schools of Business.
 A formal induction ceremony is held each spring to recognize the scholastic achievements of individual students.
-To be eligible for membership, students' academic rankings must place them in the upper 10 percent of the junior class, upper 10 percent of the senior class, or upper 20 percent of the graduate/master class.
-The ISU Chapter was named an exemplary chapter in 2006 and 2007.
+To be eligible for membership, students' academic rankings must place them in the upper 10 percent of the sophomore class, upper 10 percent of the junior class, upper 10 percent of the senior class, or upper 20 percent of the graduate/master class.
+The ISU Chapter was named a chapter with the highest honors in 2019.

-For more information please contact: Lilian Alexandrova, President
+For more information please contact: Madison Hogan, President

 Since the mid-1970's the College of Business at Illinois State University has annually sponsored Business Week.
 It brings corporate and industry leaders to campus to speak on important issues, trends, and developments that affect American Business.
 The goal of Business Week is to help students better understand the skills they will need for success in a dynamic and constantly changing business environment.